CyanPrime/hbcdev/readme.md

 Functions
 =========
 The `drawFrame(ctx, charImgLoaded, characterImg, frame, x, y, zoom, drawHitboxes)` is used to draw a `Frame` onto the canvas.
-The Function has 8 variables that need to be passed, but they`re pretty simple.
+The Function has 8 variables that need to be passed, but they're pretty simple.
 `ctx` is the context of the canvas.
 `charImageLoaded` is a boolean value used to see if the image you`re sending drawFrame is loaded.
 If this is false the function won`t do anything.
 `characterImg` is the image you want to be drawn onto the canvas.